GreptimeTeam/demo-scene/nginx-log-metrics/README.md

 ## Help

-1. If you modified component like `vector` in this setup, remember to add `--build <container_name>` to your `docker compose up` to trigger a rebuild.
+1. If you modified a component like `vector` in this setup, remember to add `--build <container_name>` to your `docker compose up` to trigger a rebuild.
-2. If you are behind a proxy, add `--build-args <proxy-url>` to `docker compose build` for a full build.
+2. If you are behind a proxy, add `--build-args <proxy-url>` to `docker compose build` for a complete build.

-Feel free to add an issue if you have any question with this demo.
+Feel free to add an issue if you have any questions about this demo.